 Department of Educational Psychology

-The Department of Educational Psychology is internationally known for its rigorous degree programs, esteemed faculty, and commitment to urban education and test fairness.
-Our work focuses on understanding how children’s ethnicity, culture, class, and gender impact their development and learning, and we are dedicated to developing and applying fair approaches of measurement, evaluation, statistics and assessment to support such efforts.
+The Department of Educational Psychology is internationally known for its rigorous degree programs, esteemed faculty, and commitment to human development and learning and educational research.
+Our work focuses on understanding how ethnicity, culture, class, gender and sexual orientation impact human development and learning, and we are dedicated to developing and applying fair approaches of measurement, evaluation, statistics and assessment to support such efforts.

-Our research and work in Chicago Public Schools and in Chicago communities inform our doctoral and master’s programs.
-We prepare university professors, youth development practitioners and leaders, early childhood teachers, and quantitative and assessment specialists, all of whom contribute in our efforts to advance and disseminate knowledge about how to improve the educational experiences of students of different ages.
+Our research and work in Chicago Public Schools and in Chicago communities inform our doctoral, master’s, and bachelor's programs.
+We prepare university professors, youth development practitioners and leaders, early childhood educators, and quantitative and assessment specialists, all of whom contribute in our efforts to advance and disseminate knowledge about how to improve the development, well-being and educational outcomes of all people.